Artesians/TCL/evidence/equipment/artifacts.md

 Only 3 out of 46 hits crit, which is statistically improbable with a theoretical 30% critical chance.
 Although by no means conclusive, it strongly hints that 4BS does not work on the hit that applies Cryo.

 **Significance**:
-Blizzard Strayer litterally abbreviates to BS.
+Blizzard Strayer literally abbreviates to BS.

 ### 4pc Blizzard Strayer on frozen aura